eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **City council**

-> Capitalize when part of a proper name:  *The Lexington City Council*
+> Capitalize when part of a proper name:  *The Lexington City Council. *

 > Use lowercase in plural and generic uses:  *Lexington, Louisville and Cincinnati city councils.*